GarrettCrowner/CSC402-Project/README.md

-# Rammy — WCU HR Chatbot
+#Ask Rammy — WCU HR Chatbot

 Rammy is an AI-powered HR assistant for West Chester University.
 It answers HR-related questions using content sourced from official WCU and PASSHE HR pages, retrieved via semantic vector search and answered by OpenAI's GPT-4.1-mini.